 Barrel-aging methods are booming around the globe, from the traditional Belgian practice in ‘oud rood/bruin’ and Gueuze beers to very creative uses by rising small brewers.
 Old spirits and wine barrels are being used for maturing, imperial stouts, IPAs, triples and even lagers to give them a strong identity, a unique flavour profile and a story that appeals to consumers.

 This process is complex and requires expertise and knowledge to understand the different types of barrels and woods and their impact on the beer.
 You need to know how the barrel microbiome will interact with that of the beer and when maturation needs to be stopped to give birth to a balanced product.
 Our top speakers share their insights and expertise.
-We’ll benefit from the experience of a barrel producer, Markus, and his deep knowledge of wood.
+We’ll benefit from the experience of a barrel producer, Angela, and her company’s deep knowledge of wood.
 Brew master Rudi has practiced barrel-ageing for years, and the session ends with Jitka who is merging the vintners’ tradition with her brewing skills and barrel-ageing.

 TITLE OF THE PRESENTATION: Backstage on the world of barrels

-PRESENTATION DESCRIPTION: Markus will introduce you to how an oak barrel is built, how is barrel aging, what are the alternatives and what are the important elements of oak barrels relating to beer and barrel ageing.
+PRESENTATION DESCRIPTION: Angela will introduce you to how an oak barrel is built, how is barrel aging, what are the alternatives and what are the important elements of oak barrels relating to beer and barrel ageing.

 NAME: Rudi Ghequire